una-language/una-language/readme.md

 #### Arithmetical operators

-Una has all basic arithmetical operators that works the same as in JavaScript:
+Una has all basic arithmetical operators that work the same as in JavaScript:

 -   `+` - plus
 -   `-` - subtraction